Malien/Information-Retrieval/src/main/kotlin/dict/spimi/README.md

 - 16 - **DBI**  - Whether id's are encoded as intervals between documents, instead of documents themselves
 - 17 - **DVBE** - Whether document block uses variable-byte-encoding

+TODO: Flag for specifying zones and their presence

 **Reserved**
 - bits from 18 to 31 are reserved for future use